All Episodes

 And those people doubtless understand that the law is not on their side as well.

-even if they don't think about it consciously, they subconsciously understand, oh no, I'm going to get in trouble for this.
+Even if they don't think about it consciously, they subconsciously understand, oh no, I'm going to get in trouble for this.

 And so even though I'm going to get in trouble for this, it has to be done because...

-Because, I mean, if you take your pants down, it doesn't help you to fight.
+I mean, to be honest, I think he was definitely, he definitely had issues because, I mean, if you take your pants down, it doesn't help you to fight.

 I agree.